Nanocodes-Programming/nanocode-docs/netro_wallet/p2p_buy.md

 ## Release funds to buyer

-This endpoint releases the funds (total_available) to the user, it sends an email to the user and also dispatches a websocket action which is recieived buy the buyer if they are logged in and connected to the p2p websocket route
+This endpoint releases the funds (total_available) to the buyer, it sends an email to the buyer and also dispatches a websocket action which is recieived buy the buyer if they are logged in and connected to the p2p websocket route

 **Endpoint:** `/p2p/offer/release/{id}/`
 **Method:** `POST`